SebastiendOrnano/coop/README_EN.md

 In order to put a specific database online (groups D and E), it is necessary to ensure the development of the other components and at least the modules of group A.

+By default, CO-OP offers full functionality.

+If you wish to use CO-OP only for project management (group A, D, E), simply :

+-   rename the a_panels folder → a_panels_default

+-   rename the a_panels_project folder → a_panels

+-   rename the a_shells folder → a_panels_default

+-   rename the a_shells_project folder → a_shells

+If you wish to use CO-OP solely for managing an associative or corporate website (group A, B, C), simply:

+-   rename the folder a_panels → a_panels_default

+-   rename the folder a_panels_website → a_panels

+-   rename the folder a_shells → a_panels_default

+-   rename the folder a_shells_website→ a_shells.

 # 3.COOP modular approach